TatsuyaXMiyuki/KanonApp/README.md

 ## Contributing

-I don't accept pull requests considering Git(hub) is unnecessary complex to understand.
+I don't accept pull requests considering Git(Hub) is unnecessary complex to understand.
 Instead, explain your changes line by line through Discord.
 Can be in public (for example, in the #tech channel) or by sending me a private message.
 Join [here](http://anymeapp.com/serverinvite)

-## Motiviation for making KanonApp open source
+## Motivation for making KanonApp open source

 I don't fully understand Python nor hosting a server.
 By making KanonApp open source I am able to get feedback and fix issues early.